NHOrus/srwq-compilation/episode-07.md

 "And why did you transport to our universe?"

 "Ok, I realise that this might not be easy to take..."
 He looks nervously at you again, "But our dimension was attacked by a being called Dark Brain.
 We saw him off but he's still able to damage our dimension.
-People are dissappearing all over the world, and the only way t-"
+People are disappearing all over the world, and the only way t-"

 "What kind of weapon is he using?"

 "Ah...I don't know!
-Why are asking these wierd questions??"
+Why are asking these weird questions??"

 "Well, part of the reason is the cute faces you keep making..."